shepherdjerred/macos-cross-compiler/README.md

 * ✅ macOS 14 Sonoma
 * ✅ macOS 15 Seqouia

-Support for macOS 15 Seqouia has not been extensively tested. macOS 15-specific features can be added by updating the SDK version.
+Support for macOS 15 Seqouia has not been extensively tested.
 The Docker image uses the 15.0 SDK by default.

 > [!IMPORTANT]
 > This project is tested on modern verisons of macOS, Clang, and GCC.
 It has not been tested with older versions of these softwares.
 If you need compatabiltiy with older versions, check out the [osxcross project](https://github.com/tpoechtrager/osxcross).